andystrobel/SpamReporter/README.md

 ## Description

-This module allows users to report post as spam.
+This module allows users to report post.